Executive Summary

 Make the request without payment to receive a 402 response.
 Then parse the requirements and ensure the scheme is 4mica credit.

 Use the SDK to build and sign the payment guarantee.
-The SDK automatically calls the tabEndpoint to refresh the tab and returns the base64 X-PAYMENT header.
+The SDK automatically calls the tabEndpoint to refresh the tab and returns a base64 payment header.

-Retry the same request with the X-PAYMENT header.
+Retry the same request with the payment header.
 The recipient will call /verify and /settle and then serve the response.

 Step 5: Pay the Tab On-Chain (Payer SDK)